dododo1295/tonotes/README.md

 ---
 ### Wishlist
-- ❎ Notes Encryption and Decryption
+- ❎ E2EE w/ Zero-Knowledge (have to learn more about this)
 - ❎ Export features...

 ---